-C .
-Authorized Signature TO BE COMPLETED BY THE PLAN ADMINISTRATOR OR TPA ONLY The Standard is authorized to make a distribution to the participant or beneficiary named above.
+В 3.
+Authorized Signature TO BE COMPLETED BY THE PLAN ADMINISTRATOR OR THIRD PARTY ADMINISTRATOR ONLY The Standard is authorized to make a distribution to the participant or beneficiary named above.
 The distribution will be paid according to the terms of the plan.
 If The Standard is designated as the Manager of the Approval Process, do not sign this form unless you are taking responsibility for the oversight and/or authorization of this transaction.
-INITIAL NEXT TO ALL THAT APPLY.
-THEN, SIGN AND DATE.
-YOU MUST INITIAL AT LEAST ONE OF THE FOLLOWING If spousal consent notarization is not obtained.
-I certify that this was signed by the spouse of the participant in my presence.
-The date that you sign this form must match the date the participant's spouse has signed.
-I represent that I am an authorized signer on behalf of the above-named plan and have authority to instruct the service provider to process this form.
+INITIAL NEXT TO THE FOLLOWING STATEMENT, SIGN AND DATE I represent that I am an authorized signer on behalf of the above-named plan and have authority to instruct the service provider to process this form.
 By signing this authorization request, I will be responsible for the oversight and authorization of this transaction.
-Plan administrator's name (printed)
+Plan administrator's name (printed) XX Plan administrator signature Date